 This course will provide you an an introduction to econometrics.
-Unlike some courses you have had, each part of this course builds on previous material, so you should try to keep up with the material.
 Econometrics is a tool which allows one to use data and statistical techniques to answer real-world questions and test predictions of economic theory.
 This course is the first in a multi-course sequence on basic applied econometrics.
 It focuses on applications and interpreting the findings of econometric studies.
 If you are interested in a more theoretical/mathematical treatment of the topic, you should take the 123 sequence.

-The goal of this class is for you to be able to understand the linear regression model, use it to analyze data, and critically assess studies using linear regressions (read a description of a study, assess whether you believe the results to be causal, and point out any possible issues with it).

-An important part of the class will be using a statistical package (EVIEWS) to analyze data and perform econometric analysis.
+The goal of this class is for you to be able to understand the linear regression model, use it to analyze data, and critically assess studies using linear regressions.
+An important part of the class will be use of the EVIEWS statistical package to analyze data.
 Econometrics is used in business, government, and academia for purposes such as studying the effects of government policies, using historical data to forecast future values of variables such as the stock market, analyzing markets, and testing the predictions of economic theory.
-Knowledge of econometrics and how to analyze data is valuable for many types of jobs.
-Knowing a software package such as EVIEWS is also valuable to employers.
-An introduction to EVIEWS will be presented in the first discussion section and examples from EVIEWS will be used throughout the course.
+Knowledge of econometrics is valuable for many types of jobs.
+Knowing a software package such as EVIEWS is also valuable.

 We will cover the following topics: the linear regression model, hypothesis tests in the case of linear regression, and confidence intervals in the linear case.
 The second quarter of this sequence will cover nonlinear regressions and a variety of other assorted techniques.
 The class prerequisites include probability and statistics (e.g., Economics 15A and 15B), and calculus.
 The textbook reviews some basic probability and statistics.
 These will also be covered in the first few classes and discussion sections.

-Required Textbook:

-Introduction to Econometrics-2nd Edition, by Stock and Watson

-The first edition of this text is readily available on Amazon.com and other used book sites.
+Required Textbook: Introduction to Econometrics-2nd Edition, by Stock and Watson The first edition of this text is readily available on Amazon.com and other used book sites.
 You are responsible for material in the second edition (in particular, material and homework questions).
-You may come by my office hours to examine a copy of the second edition.
+You may come by office hours to examine a copy of the second edition.